karllark/dust_extinction/docs/index.rst

 extinction curves.

-Extinction describes the effects of dust on observations of single star due to the dust along the line-of-sight to a star removiong flux by absorbing photons and scattering photons out of the line-of-sight.
+Extinction describes the effects of dust on observations of single star due to the dust along the line-of-sight to a star removing flux by absorbing photons and scattering photons out of the line-of-sight.
 The wavelength dependence of dust extinction (also know as extinction curves) provides fundamental information about the size, composition, and shape of interstellar dust grain.